ISISComputingGroup/ibex_developers_manual/Reflectometry-Config-Training-‐-Overview-&-Setup.md

 # Reflectometry Config Training: Overview & Setup

 This training unit presents a series of exercises which take you through the creation of a reflectometry config.
-The aim of this is to become more confident in working with a reflectometry configuration itself as well as to hopefully learn something about how the reflectometry IOC works internally.
+The aim of this is to become more confident in working with the python configuration itself as well as to hopefully learn something about how the reflectometry IOC works internally.

 **NB:** While I have taken care that the examples in the exercises produce a beamline model that resembles those of real instruments, it will be simplified in many ways for the sake of clarity.